 Apple Pay is a mobile payment and digital wallet service created by Apple.
 Recharge supports Apple Pay for mobile checkouts in conjunction with both Stripe and Braintree.
 This guide provides an overview of Apple Pay, how to set it up, and some frequently asked questions.

 Merchants can enable Apple Pay regardless of their location.
-Apple Pay is available for customers located within the following countries:
+Apple Pay availability to customers is dependent on Apple Pay regulations.

 Enable Apple Pay in Recharge

-- Click the wrench icon in your Recharge Dashboard and select Checkout.
+- Click Storefront in your merchant portal and select Checkout.

 - Check the box to Enable Apple Pay under the Checkout page controls.